-Symptoms normally improve within two to 6 weeks, but this may take longer.
+Symptoms normally improve within 2–6 weeks, but this may take longer.
 Medications can help speed up recovery.

-The infection spreads most commonly when people drink water that has been tainted by infected feces.
-This is common in countries with poor sanitation.
+The infection usually spreads when people drink water that has come into contact with infected feces, especially in countries with poor sanitation.

-An infant with giardiasis who wear diapers in a swimming pool can contaminate that water.
+An infant with giardiasis wearing diapers in a swimming pool can contaminate the water.
 Anybody who swims there is then at risk of becoming infected.

 There is a small risk of catching giardiasis from a pet, but animals usually have a different kind that does not affect humans.

-A stool sample is taken and sent to the lab to check for Giardia cysts.
-Sometimes several samples are needed, because an infected person does not expel cysts every time they use the bathroom.
+Sometimes, they will ask for several samples, because a person does not expel cysts every time they use the bathroom.